Reasons to be referred to an eye specialist

 This page explains what the different kinds of eye specialists do and the main reasons for a referral.

 What is an eye specialist?

-There are several kinds of eye-healthcare professionals:
+There are several kinds of professionals:

 - Dispensing opticians fit people with their glasses and contact lenses, based on a prescription.
 But they do not do the actual eye tests.